OpenDataforWeb3/sandbox/README.md

 This repository highlights projects that are supported by the OpenData community; these are all open source and support our mission.

-The Sandbox pipeline have been designed by the community and can be found [here on our forum](https://forum.opendatacommunity.org/t/project-pipeline-in-detail/28/5).
+The Sandbox pipeline was  designed by the community and can be found [here on our forum](https://forum.opendatacommunity.org/t/project-pipeline-in-detail/28/5).

-To create your project please start through the sandbox teams [repo](https://github.com/orgs/OpenDataforWeb3-sandbox/repositories) and follow the pipeline, as your project matures and fulfills the process requirements it will be displayed here.

 ## Current Sandbox Projects